openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/add_cangjie_module.md

    }
    ```

-8. When using the Cangjie static library module in ArkTS, add dependencies for the above package in the **dependencies** section of **entry/oh-package.json5**:
+8. When using the Cangjie static library module in ArkTS, add the following dependency to the **dependencies** section in **entry/oh-package.json5**:

    ```json
    // ...